tjguk/active_directory/docs/index.rst

 * :doc:`objects`
 * :doc:`helpers`

-There's also cookbook of examples:
+There's also a cookbook of examples:

 * :doc:`cookbook`